Stephen Danz & Associates. Holding Employers Accountable for Mistreatment of Employees since 1988

 The mission of the Santa Clara employment law office

 Stephen Danz & Associates represents employees and only employees.
-Every facet of our practice is dedicated to helping California workers get the job they earned, the wages and benefits they deserve, and the respect they merit.
+Every facet of our practice is dedicated to helping California workers get and keep the job they earned, the wages and benefits they deserve, and the respect they merit.
 We bring claims in federal and state courts and the appropriate agencies.

 Our Santa Clara employment practice areas